johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Thanks to the recent introduction of [actors](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md) in Swift 5.5, developers gained the ability to express their concurrent programs in a new and natural way.

 Actors are a fantastic, foundational, building block for highly concurrent and scalable systems.
-Actors enable developers to focus on their problem domain, rather than having to micro manage every single function call with regard to it's thread-safety.
+Actors enable developers to focus on their problem domain, rather than having to micro manage every single function call with regard to its thread-safety.
 State isolated by actors can only be interacted with "through" the enclosing actor, which ensures proper synchronization.
 This also means that such isolated state, may not actually be locally available, and as far as the caller of such function is concerned, there is not much difference "where" the computation takes place.

-This is one of the core strengths of the [actor model](https://en.wikipedia.org/wiki/Actor_model): it applies equally well to concurrent as well as distributed systems.
+This is one of the core strengths of the [actor model](https://en.wikipedia.org/wiki/Actor_model): it applies equally well to concurrent and distributed systems.

 This proposal introduces *distributed actors*, which allow developers to take full advantage of the general actor model of computation.
 Distributed actors allow developers to scale their actor systems beyond single node/device systems, without having to learn many new concepts, but rather, naturally extending what they already know about actors to the distributed setting.

-Distributed actors introduce the necessary type-system guard-rails, as well as runtime hooks along with an extensible transport mechanism.
-This proposal focuses on the language integration pieces, and explains where a transport library author would interact with such system to build a fully capable distributed actor runtime.
-The proposal does not go in depth about transport internals and design considerations, other than those that are required by the model.
+Distributed actors introduce the necessary type system guardrails, as well as runtime hooks along with an extensible transport mechanism.
+This proposal focuses on the language integration pieces, and explains where a transport library author would interact with such a system to build a fully capable distributed actor runtime.
+The proposal does not go in depth about transport internals and design considerations, other than those required by the model.

 **TODO: Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)**